Configure Basic Authentication on the Report Server

 The following elements can be specified when configuring Basic authentication.

 If you do not specify a value, 3 will be used.

 |2 = Network logon, intended for high performance servers to authenticate plain text passwords.

 3 = Cleartext logon, which preserves logon credentials in the authentication package that is sent with each HTTP request, allowing the server to impersonate the user when connecting to other servers in the network.
 (Default)

-Note: Values 0 (for interactive logon) and 1 (for batch logon) are NOT supported in SQL Server 2016 Reporting Services (SSRS).
+Note: Values 0 (for interactive logon) and 1 (for batch logon) are NOT supported in SQL Server 2016 Reporting Services or later (SSRS).

 |Realm||Optional||Specifies a resource partition that includes authorization and authentication features used to control access to protected resources in your organization.|